-Samsung Galaxy Tab 7.7 hit with EU-wide ban, Apple seeks $2.5B in damages in U.S.Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Tab 7.7 hit with EU-wide ban, Apple seeks $2.5B in damages in U.S.Alex Wagner - Editorial Director of News and Content

 The Apple-Samsung legal battle wages on today, as Apple has won a new preliminary injunction against one of Samsung's Galaxy Tabs.
 A German appeals court has hit Samsung with an European Union-wide ban against the Galaxy Tab 7.7, with the slate said to be guilty of infringing upon some Apple drawings from 2004.
 It's not all bad news for Samsung today, though, as the court has denied Apple's request for a ban on the Galaxy Tab 10.1N.
 Samsung issued the following statement on the Tab 10.1N decision:

 “Samsung welcomes the court’s ruling which confirms our position that the GALAXY Tab 10.1N does not infringe Apple’s intellectual property and does not infringe laws against unfair competition.
 Should Apple continue to make legal claims based on such a generic design patent, design innovation and progress in the industry could be restricted.”